 In either case, the student and the instructor shall be notified in writing within two class days of the Committee’s decision.
 Copies of the minutes of the Student Grade Appeal Committee meeting shall accompany the notification of the decision.
 Should a hearing be necessary, the Committee chair will notify in writing the student appellant and the instructor at least three class days prior to the hearing date.
 The Student Grade Appeal Committee cannot change a grade without a full hearing as described in the next step.

-4) If a hearing is to be held, the Student Grade Appeal Committee will conduct the hearing at which both the student appellant and the involved instructor(s) must be present.
-The student may also elect to have present a faculty advisor, who may privately counsel the student but may not address the Committee or question witnesses.
+4) If a hearing is to be held, the Student Grade Appeal Committee will conduct the hearing at which both the student appellant and the involved instructor(s) will be given an opportunity to either be present or to testify and answer questions remotely.
+The student may also elect to have available, physically or virtually, a faculty advisor, who may privately counsel the student but may not address the Committee or question witnesses.
 Neither party may be represented by legal counsel at these proceedings.
-In the event that either the student or the faculty member is absent at the time of the appeal as a result of illness, resignation or any other reason found valid by the Student Grade Appeal Committee, the Committee may delay the hearing until a more appropriate time.
-If the Committee determines that the reason is not valid, the Committee may proceed with the hearing and notify the absent party that a full hearing was held in his/her absence.
+In the event that either the student or the faculty member is unable to either be present or to testify and answer questions remotely at the time of the appeal as a result of illness or any other reason found valid by the Student Grade Appeal Committee, the Committee may delay the hearing until a more appropriate time.
+If the Committee determines that the reason is not valid, the Committee may proceed with the hearing and notify the unavailable party that a full hearing was held in his/her physical or virtual absence.
 The faculty member and student appellant shall place all available pertinent grade records and student class work for the student bringing the appeal in the hands of the Student Grade Appeal Committee.
 Access to work of other students in the course must protect the privacy rights of the students either by requiring permission of the students or through having their names redacted.
-Members of the Committee must be present at the hearing in order to be eligible to vote.
+Members of the Committee must be present at the hearing or able to participate fully via remote link in order to be eligible to vote.
 Minutes of the hearing must be kept.
 The hearing should proceed as follows (The procedures to be followed in grade appeal hearings will be followed by departments unless amended in writing by the department and approved by the Dean at the beginning of the academic year prior to any appeals being heard.):

 - The Chair of the Student Grade Appeal Committee calls the hearing to order.
-All those present for the hearing introduce themselves and indicate their roles in the hearing.
+All those present, whether physically or virtually, for the hearing introduce themselves and indicate their roles in the hearing.
 The Chair points out that one member of the Committee will be taking notes.
 The Chair reminds all present that all participants are bound by the Radford University Honor Code and asks for the verbal assurance of each that he/she will uphold the honor code.
 The Chair then states the purpose of the hearing and briefly explains the procedure.

-- Any witnesses present are dismissed from the hearing room.
-They are asked to remain available outside the room, to be called upon as needed.
+- Any witnesses present are dismissed from the hearing.
+They are asked to remain available, to be called upon as needed.

 - The student appellant makes a statement about the reason(s) for the appeal.
 This statement should be limited to the reason(s) included on the "Intent to Formally Appeal a Grade" form.